Use Neem Oil for Indoor Plants to save them from pests and diseases naturally. It gives you an organic and safe solution!

 The best part is neem oil does not harm the plant in any way when used in the specified amount.

 Check out some amazing neem oil uses in the garden here

 Tips to Use Neem Oil for Houseplants

-You can use it on houseplants like Begonias, Poinsettia, Jade, Rosemary, Pothos, Kalanchoe, and African violets.
+You can use it on many indoor plants like Begonias, Poinsettia, Jade, Rosemary, Pothos, Kalanchoe, and African violets.

 You can safely get rid of aphids by using neem oil.
-Mix 1 teaspoon of organic neem oil with 4 teaspoons of mild liquid soap in a liter of water.
-Fill the solution in a spray bottle, shake well, and use it on the affected areas of the plant.
+Mix 1 teaspoon of organic neem oil with 2 to 4 teaspoons of mild liquid soap in a liter of water.
+Fill the solution in a spray bottle, shake well, and mist it on the affected areas of the plant.

 3. Kill Whiteflies with Neem Oil